AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/ccjsapi.md

 **Parameters**

-* naam: Tekenreeks.
+* name: String.
 The name of the data property to retrieve.

 **Retourneert**